NunoSempere/rosenrot-browser/README.md

 # Rosenrot

 Rosenrot is a small browser forked from an earlier version of [rose](https://github.com/mini-rose/rose).
 It has some additional quality of life improvements tailored to my (@NunoSempere) tastes and setup, and detailed installation instructions for Debian 12.
+Because of the ease of hackability, the minimalism, the unobstrusiveness, it gives me a more comfortable way of navigating the web than normal browsers.

 ![](https://raw.githubusercontent.com/NunoSempere/rosenrot-browser/master/images/3-init.png)